Engee documentation

 engee.script.@include(path::String)

 Inserts the contents of the specified script in the place of the macro call.
-In contrast to engee.script.run, which executes the script separately, a macro @include lexically substitutes the script code in place of the call.
+As opposed to engee.script.run, which executes the script separately, the macro @include lexically substitutes the script code in the place of the call.

 Arguments